ESPN layoffs to hit on-camera personalities

 Related: Why Disney should cut the cord and spin off ESPN

-The last time ESPN cut talent had layoffs was in 2015.
+The last time ESPN cut talent was in 2015.
 Keith Olbermann and Bill Simmons, both of whom had expensive contracts, were among the big names who were cut loose.

 Later that year, ESPN also laid off about 300 employees -- roughly 4% of the network's global workforce.
 During those layoffs, hosts, reporters and commentators generally weren't affected.
 ESPN also had a round of layoffs in 2013.